hanabi/hanabi.github.io/Reference.md

 * However, what if the same 2 is on the chop of two different players?
   * Normally, when two different players have the same 2, no-one is required to give a *Save Clue* to the first one.
   * But when *both* of the 2's are on chop, the team has to choose to save one of them and they can choose whichever player that they want.
-* Subsequently, it is **illegal** for someone to perform a *5 Stall* clue if both copies of the same 2 are both on the chop of two different players.
+* Subsequently, it is **illegal** for someone to perform a *5 Stall* if both copies of the same 2 are both on the chop of two different players.
 They must instead choose to save one of the 2's.

 ### Known Bluffs